Y0Coss/docs-fork/pages/manage_and_operate/kms/architecture-overview/guide.it-it.md

 An auto-failover mechanism in also in place to automatically reassign the database hosts roles in case the current primary or synchronous replica becomes unavailable.
 This means that if any of the 3 database hosts becomes unavailable, there will be no service interruption, except during the short failover phase (approximately one minute).

-However, if 2 zones or 2 databases hosts become unavailable simultaneously, the OKMS service will switch to read-only mode and write operations will fail (creation of new keys, secrets management, metadata updates, etc.).
+However, if 2 zones or 2 databases hosts become unavailable simultaneously, the OKMS will switch to read-only mode and write operations will fail (creation of new keys, secrets management, metadata updates, etc.).
 Existing keys will still be available to perform any cryptographic operations, and existing secrets will remain readable.

 - **DB Backups**